-4. Mark "T" for true, and "F" for false on the following Rules of Engagement for policy debate. a) The affirmative gets the first word in the round, and the negative gets the last. b) Each debater gets a total of 19 minutes of speaking time during the 74-minute debate. c) Every speech in the round must be memorized in advance. d) Each debate team (not individual student) splits 5 minutes of prep time for the round. e) The affirmative has the responsibility of "presumption" when considering the resolution 5.
+- 4. Mark "T" for true, and "F" for false on the following Rules of Engagement for policy debate. - F a) The affirmative gets the first word in the round, and the negative gets the last. - T b) Each debater gets a total of 19 minutes of speaking time during the 74-minute debate. - F c) Every speech in the round must be memorized in advance. - T d) Each debate team (not individual student) splits 5 minutes of prep time for the round. - F e) The affirmative has the responsibility of "presumption" when considering the resolution. - 5.
 What three things do debaters need to do to properly flow a round?

-Debaters need to Debaters need to Debaters need to 6.
-What four things will you learn about as a policy debater?
-First, you'll learn to Second, you'll learn about Third, you'll learn to appreciate and adhere to Fourth, you'll learn about
+6. What four things will you learn about as a policy debater?

+Second, you'll learn about Competition

+Third, you'll learn to appreciate and adhere to \\\\\Moral and ethical behavior

+Fourth, you'll learn about Competition.